 2. Reduced Fuel Consumption

-A large number of organizations, particularly those end users with substantial material handling operations, are looking for ways to reduce the fuel consumption of their equipment, such as forklifts.
+A large number of organizations, particularly those end users with substantial material handling operations, are looking for ways to reduce the fuel consumption of their equipment

 In recent years, tremendous efforts in technology have made it possible to increase not only the efficiency and durability of lift trucks, but also the fuel efficiency of such vehicles.
 With the increased availability of electric and hybrid forklifts in the market, end users now have options as they develop and implement their own sustainability initiatives.

 Many organizations' sustainability initiatives include internal programs designed to help reduce material waste by the manufacturers at their own plants, as well as product design initiatives developed to ensure their products can be used by their customers in a sustainable fashion.

 The new sustainable packaging method from The Coca-Cola Company is a good example of this.
 They recently introduced the first ever recyclable PET plastic beverage bottle